PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 # Predictive IntelliSense

-Predictive IntelliSense is an addition to the interactive (Shell) experience to assist in command discovery and accelerate full command execution.
+Predictive IntelliSense is an addition to the interactive (shell) experience to assist in command discovery and accelerate full command execution.
 The prediction suggestion appears as colored text following the user’s cursor.
-This enables new and experienced users of PowerShell to discover, edit, and execute full commands based on matching predictions from the user’s history or additional provider.
+This enables new and experienced users of PowerShell to discover, edit, and execute full commands based on matching predictions from the user’s history or additional providers.

 Additional providers enhance historic predictions by providing domain specific commands and task completions.
 Predictive IntelliSense includes an extension model to support the registration of